blixt/dart-brain/README.md

 Getting started
 ---------------

 First of all, you need the Dart SDK.
-I suggest just [downloading and installing *DartEditor*][dartedit].
+I suggest just [downloading and installing *DartEditor*][dartedit], which includes everything you need.

 Then, clone this repository: